DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

 - <span class="parameter">scaled_obj</span> `String`, Mandatory parameter, Default: mdata_scaled.h5mu<br>
- Path to the output file from preprocessing (e.g. `../preprocess/mdata_scaled.h5mu`).
+ Path to the output file from preprocessing (e.g. `../preprocessed/mdata_scaled.h5mu`).
  Ensure that the path to the file is correct.

 - <span class="parameter">full_obj</span> `String`, Default: <br>
-  Speficy the full object if your scaled_obj contains only HVG.
+  Specify the full object if your scaled_obj contains only HVG.
 If your scaled_obj contains all the genes then leave full_obj blank. panpipes will use the full object to do marker genes analysis (rank_gene_groups) and for plotting those genes.
 - <span class="parameter">modalities</span><br>
   - <span class="parameter">rna</span> `Boolean`, Default: True<br>